andywenk/andywenk.github.io/_posts/2014-04-20-we-should-support-the-openssl-project.md

 ##The OpenSSL project

-The [OpenSSL project]() is an open source project represented by the [OpenSSL Software Foundation, Inc.](http://opensslfoundation.com/) and licensed under a [Apache like license](http://www.openssl.org/source/license.html).
+The [OpenSSL project]() is an Open Source project represented by the [OpenSSL Software Foundation, Inc.](http://opensslfoundation.com/) and licensed under a [Apache like license](http://www.openssl.org/source/license.html).
 The main purpose of the project is to develop the SSL v2/v3 and TLS v1 protocols.
 These protocols are the defacto standard for cryptographic and secure transport of data in world wide used software.
 We use it on a daily basis - even though many of us are not aware about this fact.

 The project is very small.
 There is a five member core team and a eleven member development team.